 Listen, any time a spouse becomes secretive with you, it fulfills a direct need they demonstrate.
 Why?
 You are like the judge, referee, or source of authority creating that "sense of accountability" over them.
 Furthermore, they are breaking matrimonial law if committing adultery.
 There is, in many courts, a price to pay!

 Have you been awakened by the absence of your spouse at night and found him at the computer?
 If this behavior becomes a pattern you certainly need to be concerned.
 While work demands a sense of commitment and loyalty, working late repeatedly after you have fallen asleep is a little odd.

 This is panic and unexplainable behavior.
 The rationalization is "when all other contingency plans fail, just shut that thing off and don't get caught."
 This foolish act is also called a "computer crash" and has the potential of damaging both hardware and software.
 The loss of files occurs when a computer is cut off abruptly.

 Many spouses have reported this behavior just prior to hiring us.
 We consider it a significant indicator of a deviant behavior.
-Now, bear in mind your spouse may be viewing pornography and fear reprisal.
+Now, bear in mind your spouse may be viewing adult content and fear reprisal.
 This may explain the need for panic.

 The study of body language has become useful to many investigators, especially those of us who administer lie detection examinations.
 An obvious sign of deception and a common mistake the cheater make is blocking your view.
 They need the time to clear a screen, turn off the monitor, or change to another internet page when threatened with exposure.